 LEARNING CENTER ON-DEMAND

 Concrete Innovations Learning Center On-demand provides recordings and downloads for previously aired Learning Sessions on the latest innovations for sustainable concrete design, construction and manufacturing.
-See below for recordings and downloads.
+See below for recordings and downloads for 2023 sessions.
+Click here for recording and downloads from 2022.
 See Schedule for upcoming Leaning Sessions.

 Each session of the Concrete Innovations Learning Center offers AIA Continuing Education and Professional Development Hours.
 Complete the form provided for each session to receive credits.

 Biosilica - A Sustainable Low Carbon Supplementary Cementitious Material For Concrete

 Dr. Prasad Rangaraju, Professor of Civil Engineering, School of Civil and Environmental Engineering and Earth Sciences, Clemson University

 Biosilica is a pozzolanic derivative obtained by pyrolytic processing of rice husk from the paddy crop, a universally produced and consumed source of food across the world.
 Although rice husk ash is not a new innovation, past work on this material had typically yielded a high-carbon (high LOI) and high alkali content material that had undesirable properties such as increasing water-demand, difficulty in entraining air in concrete, among others.
 Biosilica, however, is produced to not only have superior characteristics, such as amorphous silica with high surface area and low alkali content, but also with minimal amounts of residual carbon in the material, making it a highly effective SCM.
 This presentation will elaborate on the production and performance of Biosilica as a sustainable, low-carbon SCM and its role in reducing the carbon footprint of concrete.

 Pradeep Ghosh, Senior Director, Strategy & Business Development, Solidia Technologies